View this document as: a single page | multiple pages.

 side-channel attack

 An attack enabled by the leakage of information from a physical cryptosystem.
-Characteristics that could be exploited in a side-channel attack include timing, power consumption, and electromagnetic and acoustic emissions.
+Characteristics that could be exploited in a side-channel attack include timing, power consumption, electromagnetic emissions, and acoustic emissions.

 single-factor